Knotx/knotx/documentation/src/main/wiki/Adapter.md

    `mvn archetype:generate -DarchetypeGroupId=io.knotx.archetypes -DarchetypeArtifactId=knotx-adapter-archetype -DarchetypeVersion=X.Y.Z`

-Note that the Adapter archetype generates both the code and all configuration files required to run a Knot.x instance containing the custom Adapter.
+Note that, the Adapter archetype generates not only a skeleton of your custom Adapter, but also all the configuration files that's required to run a Knot.x instance.
 More details about the Knot.x deployment can be found in the [[deployment section|KnotxDeployment]].

 Archetype generates 3 important java files: